 At the Young Pipeliners, we are have a vision of future of a pipeline industry which is diverse, equitable and inclusive.
-We think that part of that means senior leaders listen to the perspective of Millennials and Gen Z, women, Black, Indigenous, People of Colour (BIPOC), persons with disabilities and Lesbian, Gay, Transgender, Bisexual, Queer+ (LGTBQ+) people in industry.
+We think that part of that means senior leaders listen to the perspective of Millennials and Gen Z, different genders, Black, Indigenous, People of Colour (BIPOC), persons with disabilities and Lesbian, Gay, Transgender, Bisexual, Queer+ (LGTBQ+) people in industry.
 Our organization is committed to engaging in two way dialogue that catalyzes change.

 We’ve previously shared our Tenets for our vision here: Values & Tenets – YPAC (ypacanada.com).
 We continue to be committed to the following actions:

 - Addressing systemic gaps in advancement and senior leadership for women, BIPOC, persons with disabilities and LGTBQ+ people in industry